mainflux/docs/docs/benchmarks.md

 ### Setting up MZBench

 MZbench is open-source tool for that can generate large traffic and measure performance of the application.
-MZBench is distributed, cloud aware benchmarking tool that can seamlessly scale to millions of requests.
-It's originally developped by [satori-com](https://github.com/satori-com/mzbench) but we will use [mzbench](https://github.com/mzbench/mzbench) fork because this one is still alive it can run with newest Erlang releases.
+MZBench is distributed, cloud-aware benchmarking tool that can seamlessly scale to millions of requests.
+It's originally developed by [satori-com](https://github.com/satori-com/mzbench) but we will use [mzbench](https://github.com/mzbench/mzbench) fork because it can run with newest Erlang releases and the original MzBench repository is not maintained anymore.

-I will describe setting it up on Ubuntu 18.04 (droplet on Digital Ocean)
+We will describe installing MZBench server on Ubuntu 18.04 (this can be on your PC or some external cloud server, like droplet on Digital Ocean)

 Install latest OTP/Erlang (it's version 22.3 for me)
 ```